buddhirangana/buddhirangana/README.md

 <!-- About me -->
 <p>
 I serves as the Information System Assistant at the Nāgānanda International Institute for Buddhist Studies (NIIBS).
 I interest in Information Technology led I to successfully complete a Diploma in Information Technology from the Nāgānanda International Institute for Buddhist Studies.
 I'm a passionate learner who's always willing to learn and work across technologies.
-I love to explore new technologies and try to solve real-life problems ✨👨🏻‍💻.
+I love to explore new technologies and try to solve real-life problems. ✨👨🏻‍💻
 </p>

 <!-- visitor counter -->